rjc59/Web-Freesurfer/README.md

 # webfreesurfer
-A web front end for freesurfer workflows to the OSG
+A web front end for submitting freesurfer workflows to the OSG

+Developed using JSF